LordCasser/asmshell/README.md

 ## Contribution

-I am not an architectual expert.
-Therefore, I think there are many bugs and strangeness in this program.
-If you want to contribute, please pick up something from our [Github issues](https://github.com/poppycompass/asmshell/issues).
+If you want to contribute, please pick up something from our [Github issues](https://github.com/LordCasser/asmshell/issues).
-We also maintain a list of more challenged problems in a [TODO.txt](https://github.com/poppycompass/asmshell/blob/master/TODO.txt).

 ## License